 \section{AlphaDDA}

-I propose AlphaDDA that is a game playing AI with dynamic difficulty adjustment.
+This study proposes AlphaDDA, which is a game-playing AI with DDA.
 The algorithm of AlphaDDA is straightforward.
-AlphaDDA estimates the value meaning who is the winner from the board state of a game and changes its skill according to the value.
+AlphaDDA estimates a value indicating the winner from the board state of a game and changes its skill according to this value.

 AlphaDDA is based on AlphaZero proposed by \cite{Silver:2018}.
-AlphaZero consists of a DNN and MCTS (Fig. \ref{fig:flow}A).
-The DNN estimates the value and the move probability meaning the probability of selecting moves from the board state.
+AlphaZero uses a combination of a DNN and an MCTS (Fig. \ref{fig:flow}A).
+The DNN estimates the value and the move probability from the board state.
 MCTS searches a game tree using the value and the move probability.
-There are three reasons to apply AlphaZero.
-The first reason is that AlphaZero has no restriction on a board game that it can play.
-The second reason is that AlphaZero has sufficient playing-skill to amuse high-level human players.
-The last reason is that AlphaZero can precisely evaluate the current state of a game as the value.
-The detail of AlphaZero is shown in Appendix \ref{sec:alphazero}.
+There are three reasons for applying AlphaZero.
+First, AlphaZero has no restrictions on the board games that it can play.
+Second, AlphaZero has sufficient playing skills to amuse high-level human players.
+Third, AlphaZero can precisely evaluate the current state of a game as a value.
+The details of AlphaZero are provided in Appendix \ref{sec:alphazero}.

-AlphaDDA consists of a DNN and MCTS like AlphaZero.
-The DNN has a body and two heads that are the value head and the policy head.
+AlphaDDA consists of a DNN and MCTS, similar to AlphaZero.
+The DNN has a body and two heads: the value head and the policy head.
 The body is based on ResNet and has residual blocks.
-The value head and the policy head output the value and the policy (the probability of selecting a move), respectively.
-AlphaDDA decides a move by MCTS with UCT (Upper Confidence bound for Tree search) using the value and the policy.
-AlphaDDA uses the same DNN and the same algorithm of MCTS as AlphaZero.
-The details of the DNN and the algorithm of MCTS are described in Appendix \ref{sec:alphazero}.
+The value head and the policy head output the value and policy (the probability of selecting a move), respectively.
+AlphaDDA decides a move based on MCTS with upper confidence bound for tree search (UCT) using the value and policy.
+AlphaDDA uses the same DNN and the same MCTS algorithm as AlphaZero.
+The details of the DNN and MCTS algorithm are described in Appendix \ref{sec:alphazero}.

-The algorithm and the learning method of AlphaDDA are the same as those of AlphaZero.
-In other words, AlphaDDA is an addition of DDA to trained AlphaZero.
-Thus, we train AlphaZero and use the weights of the trained DNN of AlphaZero directly for those of AlphaDDA's DNN.
-The parameters of AlphaDDA are the same as AlphaZero and are shown in Tab. \ref{tab:param_alphazero}.
+The algorithm and learning method of AlphaDDA are the same as those of AlphaZero.
+In other words, AlphaDDA is an addition of DDA to the trained AlphaZero.
+Thus, we trained AlphaZero and directly used the weights of the trained DNN of AlphaZero as those of AlphaDDA's DNN.
+The parameters of AlphaDDA are the same as those of AlphaZero and are listed in Appendix \ref{sec:alphazero}.